Coming Together Against Sexual Violence in Bolivia

 As one local news report put it, the survivors, in addition to being the only ones to receive applause during the Civil Society Dialogue, they were also “the only ones who got a promise from the Commission: to follow up on the cases.”
 Indeed, Commissioners committed to directly look into the issue of sexual violence in Bolivia and take the case of Brisa de Angulo forward.

 Beyond the concrete promises from the Commission, the experience of sharing their stories was extremely powerful and empowering for the young survivors.
-They have all had to share painful details over and over again with detectives, medical examiners, social workers and lawyers in order to advance their cases.
+They have all had to share painful details over and over again with detectives, medical examiners, social workers, and lawyers to advance their cases.
 But never before had they had a chance to tell their stories to people who could make a difference not just for them individually, but for all victims of sexual violence in Bolivia.
 Reliving their pain took a lot out of them, but for once they were repaid and replenished with the healing knowledge that they were changing the future for others.

 The other key impact of the week was the formation of a new national coalition of organizations which will be working together to magnify impact on issues of sexual violence in Bolivia.
-All the organizations have been doing amazing work individually for years - providing legal and support services to survivors, training allies and front-line professionals, engaging in strategic litigation and campaigning - but now we have the chance to learn from one another, and our strengths will be combined and amplified in order to make lasting change in the country.
+All the organizations have been doing amazing work individually for years - providing legal and support services to survivors, training allies and front-line professionals, engaging in strategic litigation and campaigning - but now we have the chance to learn from one another, and our strengths will be combined and amplified to make lasting change in the country.